Constructing locally flat surfaces in 4-manifolds: Definitions and fundamental tools

+\begin{remark} Now that we have explicit local pictures of generically immersed and transversely intersecting surfaces in a $4$-manifold, we can use these to concretely describe manoeuvres on them.
+In \Cref{sec:proof-primitive-torus} we will draw several such `movie pictures'.
+In the literature it is customary to only draw the middle time slice, leaving it to the reader to draw (or imagine) the extensions to the remaining time slices.
+We will try to draw all time slices in general, but we bend to tradition in \Cref{fig:boundary-pushoff,fig:transfer-move,fig:BFF-move}. \end{remark}

-One might reasonably complain that \cref{fig:transverse-movie-1} is not especially symmetric, since one surface is shown entirely in a single time slice, while the second surface is smeared across multiple times.
-A more symmetric (local) depiction of a transverse point of intersection between two locally flat surfaces in a 4-manifold (or potentially a generic self-intersection of a single surface) is shown in \cref{fig:transverse-movie-2}.
+One might rightfully complain that \Cref{fig:transverse-movie-1} is not especially symmetric, since one surface is shown entirely in a single time slice, while the second surface is smeared across multiple times.
+A more symmetric (local) depiction of a transverse point of intersection between two locally flat surfaces in a $4$-manifold (or potentially a generic self-intersection of a single surface) is shown in \Cref{fig:transverse-movie-2}.

 In this case both surfaces, shown in red and blue respectively, appear as a single line in each time slice.
-However, as the `movie' is played, these lines trace out the corresponding surfaces.
+As the `movie' is played, these lines trace out the corresponding surfaces.

-Let us take a moment to find the \emph{Clifford torus} in \cref{fig:transverse-movie-1}, since we will use it in \cref{prop:whitney-by-DET}.
-By definition, the Clifford torus is the product (in $\R^4$) of the unit circle in the $xy$-plane with the unit circle in the $zt$-plane.
-Now that we have a concrete picture of $\R^4$ in \cref{fig:transverse-movie-1}, we can draw the Clifford torus easily.
-We do so in \cref{fig:movie-unit-circles,fig:movie-clifford-torus}.
+Let us take a moment to find the \emph{Clifford torus} in \Cref{fig:transverse-movie-1}, since we will use it in the proof of \Cref{prop:whitney-by-DET}.
+By definition, the Clifford torus is the product (in~$\R^4$) of the unit circle in the $xy$-plane with the unit circle in the $zt$-plane.
+Now that we have a concrete picture of $\R^4$ in \Cref{fig:transverse-movie-1}, we can draw the Clifford torus easily.
+We do so in \Cref{fig:movie-unit-circles,fig:movie-clifford-torus}.

-We already argued that \cref{fig:transverse-movie-1} is a concrete picture of a neighbourhood of a transverse point of intersection between two surfaces in a 4-manifold.
+We already argued that \Cref{fig:transverse-movie-1} is a concrete picture of a small neighbourhood of a transverse point of intersection between two surfaces in a $4$-manifold, or a self-intersection of a generically immersed surface.
 Therefore, we can now find a Clifford torus at any such intersection point.